BGS provides a broad range of additional activities for the boys to pursue.

 Music

 Music is a vital element in boys’ development and involves teaching and nurturing skills that are unique to this Key Learning Area.
-The innovative Classroom Music Program is based on the Kodaly philosophy of developing aural perception before instruments are introduced.
-The Music Program offers a variety of opportunities for boys, who are encouraged to participate in choirs and instrumental groups in addition to the general class music lessons.
+The innovative Classroom Music Program is based on the Kodaly philosophy of developing aural perception while always ‘learning through doing’.
+The Music Program offers a variety of opportunities for boys, with all boys being encouraged to participate in choirs and instrumental groups in addition to the general class music lessons, and some year levels having compulsory instrumental studies (see below).
 Music is taught in our purpose built music building.

 All students are able to undertake individual instrumental lessons whilst at school.